Minimalistic/jekyll-now/_posts/2018-06-11-3D-Modeling-Examples.md

 published: true
 ---

-I'm in the process of updating my resume and projects and realized I wasn't showcasing any my activities in 3D modeling.
+I'm in the process of updating my resume and projects and realized I wasn't showcasing any of my activities in 3D modeling.
 Now that I have some of them uploaded to Youtube, I can easily embed them in things!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CUMHwmWj0Rk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>